How to Introduce a Comforter to Your Baby

 1. Make it smell like you

-Before your baby ever holds the comforter, wear it close to your skin for a few hours - tucked into your top or held against you during a feed.
+Before your baby ever holds the comforter, wear it close to your skin for a few hours.
 Your scent is the most comforting thing in your baby's world, and transferring it to the comforter gives it an immediate head start.

 2. Bring it into your feeding routine